Exemptions define the collection of assets and rights that are safe from the reach of a bankruptcy trustee or your creditors.

 Actually, your exemptions in bankrupty swell beyond the stated amount for reasons not printed in the law books.

-Subtract transaction costs to asset value
+Subtract transaction costs from asset value

 The unwritten enhancement to exemptions are the transaction costs, those expenses incurred to turn an asset into cash.